Do you ever struggle with weight loss impatience? I know the feeling!

 A mature lady in her 60s decided that she wanted to become a doctor.
-She told a friend of hers about her intention.
+She told a friend about her intention.

 To bring this story back to weight loss, let’s say that you decide to lose 50 pounds.
 You thought it would take 6 months, but 6 months have passed already and you are disappointed that you’ve “only” lost 25 pounds.